 6. Conclusion

-In order to increase cattle productivity, future breeding programs could take use of all the preferred qualities that were influenced by socioeconomic factors.
+In order to increase cattle productivity, future breeding programs could take use of all the preferred qualities that were influenced by socio-economic factors.
 After this study, we found some key solutions for improving livestock breed in the study area.
 All the suggestions are useful for Indian dairy sector and dairy farmers.
 Provide healthy bulls/males to farmers for mating with good characteristics, give proper training to dairy farmers at local level, need to implementation of government schemes at ground level, encourage artificial insemination, focus on purity of indigenous breeds, financial support to dairy farmers, organize ‘Pashu mela’ at panchayat level to encourage animal husbandry are suggestions to improve livestock breed in study area.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)